 Want to share something from your screen easily?
-Find out here how to make screenshots quickly (even using a keyboard shortcut) using Snip & Sketch for Windows 10.
+Find out here how to make a screenshot using Snip & Sketch on Windows 10—quickly and even using a keyboard shortcut.

 First, Guess Any Face’s Pretty Side